-- Phrase Match Keywords will give you a specific idea of what people are searching for.
-Much like autocomplete above, but you see hard numbers for the most popular variations.
-(And then you can take those keywords and mindmap or look for ways your content can be tailored around them.)
+- Phrase Match Keywords will give you an idea of what people are searching for.
+Much like autocomplete above, you see hard numbers for the most popular variations.
+(Then you can take those keywords and mindmap or look for ways your content can be tailored around them.)

 - Related Keywords shows, well, related keywords to the primary search.
-These might be in the form of questions so you can gauge search intent, as well.
-(Which you can then put into the search bar and check out their sub/related keywords.)
+These might also be in the form of questions to gauge search intent.
+(You can then put it into the search bar and check their sub/related keywords.)

-- The Organic Search Results shows you what the actual, real-life, real-time search results are.
+- The Organic Search Results shows you the actual, real-life, real-time search results.
 You can see your top competitors for SERPs in this area.

 Find Things To Write About

 The Topic Research tab is one of our favorites.
-It’s a new(ish) feature for SEMRush, but it literally does what this article is about.
+It’s a new(ish) SEMRush feature, but it does what this article is about.
 You put in a keyword, and it spits out tons of related keywords, search rankings, and competitor links.
 When looking at this screen, again, there’s a lot of information here.
-Let’s break this one down, too, so you can see how useful this tool is.
+Let’s break this down, too, so you can see how useful this tool is.